YongJieYongJie/kafka-surveyor/README.md

 ## Approach 2: Overall Topology (Java-only)
-_Note: I was on my Windows machine when I decided to work on this;
-consequently, the scripts are written in PowerShell_.

-_Note 2: The scripts will take rather long to run as it is querying each service sequentially_.
+_Note: The scripts may take rather long to run as it is querying each service sequentially_.

 ### Usage